-Fees: CGCC Tuition Credit: 1.0 Honors Fine Arts or Elective
+Prerequisites Fees Credit None College tuition, if applicable 1.0 Fine Arts Honors or Elective

 This course is a study of art as a means of examining the way other people have seen the world.
 The course covers art and its implications from ancient cultures and the medieval era through the ages of global conflict and post-colonialism.
 Students will receive 1.0 Honors Fine Arts or Elective credit upon completion of this two-semester course (0.5 credit each semester).
 This is a Dual Enrollment course wherein students may earn up to 6 college credits toward their associate's degree through CAC.